8 Fun Christmas Crafts to Do With Your Kids

 Pinecone Christmas Trees

-- Felt/fabric beads
+- Felt/fabric beads (or any other kind really)

 - Bottle cap/wooden coins/solid base